 David Dinenberg is the Founder and CEO of KIND Financial, which provides tracking and cannabis compliance software to the cannabis industry in order to facilitate the cultivation, manufacturing and point-of-sale process.
 Prior to getting involved in the world of weed, David worked in finance, real estate and entertainment, and has since found his place in the cannabis industry.
-We ask him more about his views on where the cannabis market stands today, and what it might look like in the future …
+We ask him more about his views on where the cannabis market stands today, a little bit about medical marijuana (of course!) and what it might look like in the future …

 How did you get started in the cannabis industry, and what made you want to work in the world of cannabis?